> CONTENTS

 The Boxes

 A strong opinion you'd defend, but might be wrong about.
-Use for alarming claims you believe but can't prove with certainty.

 > USAGE RULES